basemdabbour/AS-GAME/README.md

 **Functions:**

-•	**GameBoard() :** function to draw the board of strings (1 till 9).
+•	**GameBoard()** function to draw the board of strings (1 till 9).

-•	**inputPlayerletter():** function so the player can choose which letter will start with “X” or “O” , and the computer will get the second letter.
+•	**inputPlayerletter()** function so the player can choose which letter will start with “X” or “O” , and the computer will get the second letter.

-•	**whoGoesFirst():** function to randomly choose the player who will go first in the game , in this case player or computer
+•	**whoGoesFirst()** function to randomly choose the player who will go first in the game , in this case player or computer

-•	**playAgain():** Function to repeat the game again by using “random.randint(0, 1) == 0” , if (0) the computer will have the first move , (1) the player will have the first move.
+•	**playAgain()** function to repeat the game again by using “random.randint(0, 1) == 0” , if (0) the computer will have the first move , (1) the player will have the first move.

-•	**MakeAMove():** Function to pass the parameter for the borad[ ] with chosen letter by player or computer.
+•	**MakeAMove():** function to pass the parameter for the borad[ ] with chosen letter by player or computer.

-•	**isWinner():** Function with long return line to check if there is three spaces in board filled with same letter horizontally , vertically or diagonally.
+•	**isWinner()** function with long return line to check if there is three spaces in board filled with same letter horizontally , vertically or diagonally.

-•	**getboardCopy():** Function to make copy of the board of TTT in the game , making append to the board with new copy of it without changing the original board and moves has been played before.
+•	**getboardCopy()** function to make copy of the board of TTT in the game , making append to the board with new copy of it without changing the original board and moves has been played before.

-•	**FreeSpace():** Function to check if the entire board filled with sting or not , make sure to choose the right empty slot to make a move, otherwise a message will pop up to ask for available move.
+•	**FreeSpace()** function to check if the entire board filled with sting or not , make sure to choose the right empty slot to make a move, otherwise a message will pop up to ask for available move.

-•	**getPlayerMove():** Function to ask the player to enter the number of the space that wants to move on , the (while) loop here makes sure that the player is choosing the empty space each move and check if the space is already taken before or not by calling FreeSpace() , and finally return the move as integer from string.
+•	**getPlayerMove()** function to ask the player to enter the number of the space that wants to move on , the (while) loop here makes sure that the player is choosing the empty space each move and check if the space is already taken before or not by calling FreeSpace() , and finally return the move as integer from string.

-•	 **chooseRandomMoveFromList():** Function will first check that the space is valid to make a move on , and returns a valid move from the passed list on the passed board and None in case of no valid/true move made.
+•	 **chooseRandomMoveFromList()** function will first check that the space is valid to make a move on , and returns a valid move from the passed list on the passed board and None in case of no valid/true move made.

-•	**getComputerMove():** The algorithm which has been used in TTT game is simple algorithm to compute the results , this algorithm is implemented and used in the getComputerMove() function.
+•	**getComputerMove()** function, the algorithm which has been used in TTT game is simple algorithm to compute the results , this algorithm is implemented and used in the getComputerMove() function.

-•	**isboardFull():** Function that returns True in case all moves(10 strings 1-9, index 0 not used) has already passed through with “X” or “O” , and False in case of any spaces found not filled yet , in other words , isbordFull() invert function of FreeSpace().
+•	**isboardFull() ** Function that returns True in case all moves(10 strings 1-9, index 0 not used) has already passed through with “X” or “O” , and False in case of any spaces found not filled yet , in other words , isbordFull() invert function of FreeSpace().

-# 6.	**UML Diagrams:**
+# 6.	**UML Diagrams**

-•	Class Diagram:
+•	Class Diagram

   ![image](https://user-images.githubusercontent.com/32684082/35982366-ebdcec96-0cef-11e8-9f3b-fd4dcd2a09e6.png)

-•	Use Case Diagram :
+•	Use Case Diagram

 ![image](https://user-images.githubusercontent.com/32684082/35982396-fefbcbf8-0cef-11e8-9bc1-ff4015bc3325.png)